Why is my electrical meter not working

 1. 1

-Locate your home's circuit breaker panel and make sure all breakers are in the 'on' position.
+Locate your home's circuit breaker panel and ensure all breakers are in the 'on' position.
 Reset any tripped breakers.

 2. 2

-Visually inspect the electrical meter for any signs of damage, such as cracks or loose connections.
-Report any issues to your utility company.
+Visually inspect the wiring leading to and from the electrical meter for any signs of damage, such as fraying or loose connections.

 Frequently Asked Questions

-What should I do if my electrical meter is not working?
+What should I do if my electrical meter stops working?

 Connect with certified professionals in your area